Josephson diode effect via a non-equilibrium Rashba system: Introduction

-The DC Josephson effect is measured by applying a DC current to a junction consisting of superconducting electrodes.
-As the current is increased, a finite voltage suddenly appears across the junction at the critical current $I_c$.
-In the conventional Josephson junctions, the magnitude of $I_c$ is the same regardless of whether $I_c$ is positive or negative.
-The Josephson diode effect, on the other hand, is a phenomenon whereby the magnitude of $I_c$ depends on the sign of $I_c$~\cite{baumgartner22,jeon22,pal22,wu22,kim24,ando24}.
-A typical device consists of two superconductors (SCs) coupled via a two dimensional electron system with a spin-orbit interaction, i.e., Rashba system~\cite{rashba60,rashba84}.
-The in-plane magnetic field is also applied perpendicular to the DC current biasing the junction, i.e., bias current $I_B$.
-When the in-plane magnetic field is fixed and $I_B$ is simultaneously applied to the Rashba system, the magnitude of positive $I_c$ is different from that of negative $I_c$.
+The Josephson diode effect has attracted significant attention in recent years~\cite{baumgartner22,jeon22,pal22,wu22,kim24,ando24}.
+In the conventional Josephson junctions, the magnitude of $I_c$ is the same regardless of the current direction.
+In contrast, the Josephson diode effect refers to a nonreciprocal critical current, whereby the magnitude of $I_c$ depends on the current direction.
+A typical device consists of two superconductors (SCs) coupled via a normal metal with a spin-orbit interaction, i.e., Rashba system~\cite{rashba60,rashba84}.
+The in-plane magnetic field is also applied perpendicular to the DC current biasing the junction, i.e., $I_B$.
+When the in-plane magnetic field is fixed and $I_B$ is simultaneously applied to the Rashba system, the magnitude of $I_c$ depends on the current direction.
 The asymmetry of $I_c$ is reversed by reversing the in-plane magnetic field.